Criteria for Davies Irreducibility of Markovian Quantum Dynamics: A classical criterion for Davies irreducibility

 respectively.
 The first Markov process is reducible, while the second is irreducible.
 So, the quantum system is reducible. \end{example}

-\begin{remark} The irreducibility of a Markovian system \eqref{eq:QME} does not imply the matrix irreducibility of its quantum channel $\E=e^{\L t}$ or corresponding Liouvillian $\L$ for a given basis.
-Recall that a matrix is called reducible if it is similar a block upper triangular matrix by a permutation of rows and columns. \end{remark} \begin{example}[A two-level system with loss and gain] This example is a two-level system with two dissipators generated by $\hL_+=\hsigma^+$ and $\hL_-=\hsigma^-$.
+\begin{remark} The irreducibility of a Markovian quantum system \eqref{eq:QME} with $\dim\H<\infty$ does not imply the matrix irreducibility of its quantum channel $\E=e^{\L t}$ or the Liouvillian $\L$ in any basis.
+Conversely, the Liouvillian of a Davies-reducible system is matrix-reducible.
+Recall that a matrix is called reducible if it is similar to a block-upper-triangular matrix by a permutation of rows and columns. \end{remark} \begin{example}[A two-level system with loss and gain] Consider a Markovian two-level system with $\hH=0$ and the two Lindblad operators $\hL_+=\hsigma^+$ and $\hL_-=\hsigma^-$.
 For reasons explained below in Sec.~\ref{sec:algebraic}, this system is irreducible.
-In the ON basis $B:=\{|\up\ket\bra\down|, |\down\ket\bra\up|, |\up\ket\bra\up|, |\down\ket\bra\down|\}$ for $\B(\H)$, the Liouvillian and the associated quantum channel read
+In the ON basis $B:=\{|\up\ket\bra\down|, |\down\ket\bra\up|, |\up\ket\bra\up|, |\down\ket\bra\down|\}$ for the operator space $\A(\H)$, the Liouvillian and the associated quantum channel read

 Both are block upper triangular matrices, i.e., matrix reducible while the quantum system is (Davies) irreducible. \end{example}